alex-macra/accesa-design-system/README.md

   * Add more CSS components (modal, custom dropdowns, accordions, etc).
   * Start with the HTML / JS / CSS documentation.
   * Create an HTML element flowchart.
-  * Add a flat option for the designed components
+  * Add a flat option for the designed components.
-  * Font-awesome integration
+  * Font-awesome integration.
+  * Need to find a way to improve more the current CSS output (alternative to global selectors, make sure we output just the elements that are on the document.

 ### Installing